tenyokawamura/PREFLOW/README.md

 		>>> xspec.Model('preflow', setPars={40:6})
 		>>> xspec.Plot('mo')

-Since the time lag spectrum can be negative, it may be more useful to plot the time lag spectrum on a linear scale.
+Since the time lag spectrum can be negative, it may be more useful to plot it on a linear scale.

 		>>> xspec.Plot.iplot('mo')
 		>>> log y off